julcsii/aoc2023/README.md

 ## Setup

-1. Install dependencies: poetry install (This will create a poetry.lock file, which contains exact versions of the dependencies and should be committed to the repo.)
+1. Install dependencies: `poetry install` (This will create a poetry.lock file, which contains exact versions of the dependencies and should be committed to the repo.)
-2. Activate environment: poetry shell
+2. Activate environment: `poetry shell`

+To add dependencies simply type: `poetry add pandas`.
+More on how to use Poetry here: https://python-poetry.org/docs/